NonDairyNeutrino/intro_electromagnetism/midterm.typ

 // == Potential & Field

-+ 26.2 Finding the Electric Field from the Potential
+// + 26.2 Finding the Electric Field from the Potential
++ The figure below shows the equipotential lines for some hidden distribution of charge.

+  + Draw the electric field vectors at the dots on this contour map.
+The length of each vector should be proportional to the field strength at that point.

+  + What is the strength of the electric field at [this position] in [this direction]
 // + 26.7 Dielectrics